Why is this cover important?

 The knowledge and experience of Citycover’s amazing team is widely recognised.
 We are extremely passionate insurance professionals, who love what we do.

 Head of Client Services

 - Russell & Kim K

 This will confirm that we have been using Citycover as our insurance broker for many years, the length has to be over ten, and we have found that the representatives have always been professional courteous and extremely helpful.

 They handle all our premiums, household, investments, car and those of our children.
 With the service they provide and advice when asked has always produced excellent results.
 Also with our investment [property], we have found that the agents have worked with representatives of Citycover direct, and have been able to ‘fix’ any claims without a problem.

-Currently, our representative is Eloise McCarthy.
-We have known Eloise both in this position and the previous role she held.
-She has always shown interest, professionalism, and efficiency and we cannot see any fault with her and her company.
+Currently, our representative is Jonathan.
+He has always shown interest, professionalism, and efficiency and we cannot see any fault with him and Citycover.

 26th October, 2017